creativecbr/raspberryHID/README.md

 ## Controller API

-Controller.py is a class in **Python3** with methods that enable you to simple use a raspberry hid interface.
+Controller.py is a class in **Python3** with methods that enable you to simply use a raspberry hid interface.
-Controller support moving and clicking mouse, writing special keys and writing text.
+Controller support moving and clicking the mouse, writing special keys, and writing text.

-**Important**, you should configure your raspberry at first, if you didn't do it, go to above point - **Raspberry configuration**.
+**Important**, you should configure your raspberry at first, if you didn't do it, go to the above point - **Raspberry configuration**.

 </br>